 - Cross the track and follow the footpath ahead, on top of the old sea bank.

-- Cross a road and continue straight on along the bank.
+- Cross a road and continue straight on along the sea bank.

-- At a road walk straight ahead along a public footpath.
+- At a tarmac track walk straight ahead along a public footpath.

-- At the bend in the road turn right to continue along the footpath.
+- At the bend in the track turn right to continue along the footpath.

 - At a road turn right to return the visitor centre.